jokiisans/fuzzy-adventure/README.md

 fuzzy-adventure
 ===============

-Fuzzy adventure is nothing fancy but me practcing some AngularJS for my learning and motivation.
+Fuzzy adventure is nothing fancy but me practicing some AngularJS for my learning and motivation.